icsharpcode/ILSpy/README.md

 - Make sure [PowerShell](https://github.com/PowerShell/PowerShell) is installed (formerly known as PowerShell Core)
 - Clone the repository using git.
 - Execute `git submodule update --init --recursive` to download the ILSpy-Tests submodule (used by some test cases).
-- Use `dotnet build Frontends.sln` to build the non-Windows flavors of ILSpy (.NET Core Global Tool and PowerShell Core).
+- Use `dotnet build ILSpy.XPlat.slnf` to build the non-Windows flavors of ILSpy (.NET Core Global Tool and PowerShell Core).

 How to contribute
 -----------------